 The Hot Coffee case

-Not so.
-The coffee was in fact so boiling hot that Liebeck required skin grafts for her third-degree burns.
-She was in the hospital for eight days.
-It was discovered that McDonald’s routinely served coffee much hotter than standards allowed, because they wanted it to stay warm for as long as possible.
+In fact, the coffee was so boiling hot that Liebeck required skin grafts for her third-degree burns.
+She was in the hospital for 8 days.
+It was discovered that McDonald’s routinely served coffee much hotter than standards allowed because they wanted it to stay warm for as long as possible.
 Burn hazards exist when liquid is more than 140 degrees; McDonald’s coffee was 185 degrees, plus or minus a few digits, to “maintain optimum taste.”
 That can cause third-degree burns in less than 10 seconds.

 Leaky breast implants